Basic guidance and information about Japan

 Websites of the Tokyo 2020 Official Partners

-While there are many ways to find accommodation, here are some recommended choices on the websites of Tokyo 2020's official partners, KNT-CT Holdings Co., Ltd. (KNT), JTB Corp. and Tobu Top Tours Co.
+While there are many ways to find accommodation, here are some recommended choices on the websites of Tokyo 2020's Worldwide Olympic Partner and Paralympic Official Partner, Airbnb, Inc. and Tokyo 2020's Official Partners, KNT-CT Holdings Co.
+Ltd. (KNT), JTB Corp. and Tobu Top Tours Co.
 Ltd.

 Check the links below to start your research.

-Some accommodation facilities may start taking reservations about 1 year to 6 months prior to the Games.
+Some accommodation facilities may begin taking reservations around one year to six months prior to the Games.

-Reservation start dates vary depending on each facility, type of accommodation and travel agency.
+Reservation start dates will vary depending on the facility, type of accommodation and travel agency.

 Please carefully check the information provided by your accommodation.